THE ORIENTALIST PHOTOGRAPHY PROJECT

 The circumstances surrounding the Sphinx's nose being broken off are uncertain, but close inspection suggests a deliberate act using rods or chisels.
 Contrary to a popular myth, it was not broken off by cannonfire from Napoleon's troops during his 1798 Egyptian campaign.
 Its absence is in fact depicted in artwork predating Napoleon and referred to in descriptions by the 15th-century historian al-Maqrīzī.

 Most early Western images were book illustrations in print form, elaborated by a professional engraver from either previous images available or some original drawing or sketch supplied by an author, and usually now lost.
 In 1817, the first modern archaeological dig, supervised by the Italian Giovanni Battista Caviglia, uncovered the Sphinx's chest completely.
-In the beginning of the year 1887, the chest, the paws, the altar, and plateau were all made visible.
+In 1854 and 1858 the sphinx was uncovered twice, but only in on the beginning of the year 1887, the chest, the paws, the altar, and plateau were all made visible.
 Flights of steps were unearthed, and finally accurate measurements were taken of the great figures.

 In 1926 the Sphinx was cleared of sand under direction of Baraize, which revealed an opening to a tunnel at floor-level at the north side of the rump.
 It was subsequently closed by masonry veneer and nearly forgotten.
 More than fifty years later, the existence of the passage was recalled by three elderly men who had worked during the clearing as basket carriers.
 This led to the rediscovery and excavation of the rump passage, in 1980.